miker704/deploying_to_render/README.md

       ```

     If this seems much or you have alot of files that use the the full url we can deploy seperate repos for each platform:

     To do this we must create seperate repos here you'll something new about git

     We will mirror repos of our project:

-      on your github or git lab account create a new repo named your app name _ platform example : appname_render or appname_heroku

-      in the console navigate to whereever your projects are stored and create a new directory
+    - On your github or git lab account create a new repo named your app name _ platform example : appname_render or appname_heroku in the console navigate to whereever your projects are stored and create a new directory

       ```shell script
       user:~/.../ mkdir appname_render